jigsid/saasautomation/README.md

 ## Conclusion

-ZapFlow is a SaaS Automation Builder is your go-to platform for creating and managing powerful automation workflows.
+Automate is a SaaS Automation Builder is your go-to platform for creating and managing powerful automation workflows.
 With its robust integrations, user-friendly interface, and customizable features, it caters to the needs of businesses looking to streamline their operations and enhance productivity.
 Start building your automation flows today and experience the efficiency of seamless integration and automation.

-© 2024 Jeff Jiang.
-All rights reserved.